NotePlan/plugins/jgclark.Dashboard/README.md

 The Filter menu includes the following toggles:
 - Include context for tasks?
 Whether to show the note link for an open task or checklist
 - Exclude tasks that include time blocks?: Whether to stop display of open tasks that contain a time block.
+(This setting does _not_ apply to the 'Current time block' section.)
 - Exclude checklists that include time blocks?: Whether to stop display of open checklists that contain a time block.
+(This setting does _not_ apply to the 'Current time block' section.)
 - Include folder name?
 Whether to include the folder name when showing a note link
 - Theme to use for Dashboard: If this is set to a valid Theme name from among those you have installed, this Theme will be used instead of your current Theme.
 Leave blank to use your current Theme.